ponder-lab/Rejuvenate-Logging-Levels/README.md

 - Whether treat some log levels as a category not traditional log levels?
 - Whether use git history?
-- Wheher lower log levels of logging statements in catch blocks.
+- Whether lower log levels of logging statements in catch blocks.
 - Limit the maximum number of git commits.

 ## Installation